PipeOptim: Ensuring Effective 1F1B Schedule with Optimizer-Dependent Weight Prediction

 \subsubsection{Weight prediction formula}

-Motivated by the weight prediction strategy proposed in XGrad~\cite{guan2023xgrad}, we construct the weight prediction formula of PipeOptim for asynchronous pipelined training.
-The basis of PipeOptim is on the observation that on each GPU, the weights of a stage are updated in a continuous manner and that the relative variation of the weights should reflect the trend of weight updates.
+Motivated by the weight prediction strategy proposed in XGrad~\cite{guan2024xgrad}, we derive the weight prediction formula for PipeOptim in the context of asynchronous pipeline training.
+The key insight of PipeOptim is based on the observation that on each GPU, the weights of a stage are updated continuously, and the relative variation of the weights reflects the trend of weight updates.

-We first reconsider the weight updates of the serial execution shown in Figure~\ref{fig:serial}.
-We assume that the weights of any $t$-\emph{th} ($t\geq 1$) mini-batch is ${\mathbf W}_t$ and the learning rate is $lr$.
-Thus, in the following $s$ ($s\geq 1$) times of mini-batch training, the DNN weights are updated via
+We begin by reconsidering the weight updates in serial execution, as shown in Figure~\ref{fig:serial}.
+We assume that the weights of any $t$-\emph{th} (where $t\geq 1$) mini-batch is ${\mathbf W}_t$ and the learning rate is $lr$.
+Over the next $s$ (where $s\geq 1$) times of mini-batch training, the DNN weights are updated as follows: